petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/using-multiple-display-page-templates-to-create-multi-step-applications.md

 1. Under Action Builder, select *Standalone* as the Trigger.

-   This allows this action to be mapped to a button.
+   This option allows the [action to be mapped to a button](../../../building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md#mapping-buttons-to-object-actions-in-content-pages).

 1. Select *Update an Object Entry* as the Action.

-   This updates the object entry using a selected value whenever the trigger is activated.
+   This option updates the object entry using a selected value whenever the trigger is activated.

 1. Click *Add* in Values and choose the Description field.
 Under New Value, enter *description* (the name of our field).

-   This replaces the object entry's Description field value with the new value.
+   This option replaces the object entry's Description field value with the new value.

    ![Create the Edit action to update the object description value](./using-multiple-display-page-templates-to-create-multi-step-applications/images/01.png)